codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Key-Agreement--Exchange--c4ef.md

  -  **Bob calculates his secret key.** Bob can do the same.
 He generates his secret using the value Alice provides, and the original numbers **23** and **5**.

-In the left pane, enter your partner's public key at the prompt.
+In the terminal window in the upper left pane, enter your partner's public key at the prompt.

 Bob gets the number **2**.